LasAdams/LasAdams/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on building a portfolio
-- 🌱 I’m currently learning PowerBI
+- 🌱 I’m currently hoaning in on my skills in PowerBI
 - 👯 I’m looking to collaborate on projects with experiences BI analysts
 - 📫 How to reach me: lala.adamsxo@gmail.com (972)655-6220